 The French conductor Ludovic Morlot has been Music Director of the Seattle Symphony since 2011.
-Amongst the many highlights of his tenure, the orchestra have won two Grammy Awards and gave an exhilarating performance at Carnegie Hall in 2014, as reported in the The New York Times: ‘The performance Mr. Morlot coaxed from his players was rich with shimmering colours and tremulous energy.’
+Amongst the many highlights of his tenure, the orchestra have won two Grammy Awards and gave an exhilarating performance at Carnegie Hall in 2014, as reported in the New York Times: “The performance Mr. Morlot coaxed from his players was rich with shimmering colours and tremulous energy.”

-In Europe, Ludovic will this season make his debut with the Vienna Symphony Orchestra, in the closing concert of the prestigious Wien Modern Festival.
-He will also make his debut with the Netherlands Radio and Helsinki Philharmonic Orchestras as well as returning to the Orchestre Philharmonique de Radio France.
-Last season’s engagements included the DSO Berlin and City of Birmingham Symphony Orchestra.
-He has also conducted the London Philharmonic Orchestra at the Royal Festival Hall in London and on tour in Germany.
-Other recent notable performances have included the Royal Concertgebouw, Czech Philharmonic, Dresden Staatskapelle, Tonhalle, Budapest Festival, Orchestre National de France, Danish National Symphony Orchestra and Tokyo Philharmonic Orchestras.
+Outside North America, recent and future debuts include the Berliner Philharmoniker, Vienna Symphony (closing concert of the prestigious Wien Modern Festival), Yomiuri Nippon Symphony, MDR Leipzig and Bergen Philharmonic Orchestras.
+Ludovic has conducted the London Philharmonic Orchestra at the Royal Festival Hall in London and on tour in Germany.
+Other recent notable performances have included the Royal Concertgebouw, Czech Philharmonic, Dresden Staatskapelle, Tonhalle, Budapest Festival, Orchestre National de France, Helsinki Philharmonic, City of Birmingham Symphony, Danish National Symphony Orchestra and Tokyo Philharmonic Orchestras.
 Ludovic served as conductor in residence with the Orchestre National de Lyon under David Robertson (2002-04).

-Ludovic Morlot was Chief Conductor of La Monnaie for three years (2012-2014).
+Ludovic was Chief Conductor of La Monnaie for three years (2012-2014).
 During this time he conducted several new productions including La Clemenza di Tito, Jenufa and Pelléas et Mélisande.
 Concert performances, both in Brussels and Aix-en-Provence, included repertoire by Beethoven, Stravinsky, Britten, Webern and Bruneau.

 Trained as a violinist, Ludovic studied conducting at the Royal Academy of Music in London and then at the Royal College of Music as recipient of the Norman del Mar Conducting Fellowship.
 Ludovic was elected a Fellow of the Royal Academy of Music in 2014 in recognition of his significant contribution to music.
 He is Chair of Orchestral Conducting Studies at the University of Washington School of Music in Seattle.